What Causes Bed Sores?

 It is important to understand what causes bed sores.
 When a nursing home resident develops one or more bed sores, concerned family members want to know how it happened.
 Rarely do they receive the correct information.
 Bed sores are caused by unrelieved pressure on the body.
 That is why bed sores are also commonly known in the medical community as pressure sores.

-Pressure sore is a term not commonly used by nursing home staff members because it is too revealing.
 A bed sore develops when a resident is sitting or lying in one position for a prolonged time period and pressure is unrelieved.
-Nursing homes do not want concerned family members to make the connection between bed sores and pressure.
-They would rather attribute the bed sore to the resident’s old age and poor health conditions.
+When questioned, nursing homes would rather attribute the bed sore to the resident’s old age and poor health conditions.
 Although these factors can contribute to the deterioration of bed sores, they do not create them.
 Only pressure can create a bed sore.

 This Is What Causes Bed Sores